spack/spack/lib/spack/docs/developer_guide.rst

 Adding a new hook type is very simple!
 In ``lib/spack/spack/hooks/__init__.py`` you can simply create a new ``HookRunner`` that is named to match your new hook.
-For example, let's say I want to add a new hook called ``post_log_write`` to trigger after anything is written to a logger.
-I would add it as follows:
+For example, let's say you want to add a new hook called ``post_log_write`` to trigger after anything is written to a logger.
+You would add it as follows:

 .. code-block:: python